Identifying Jobs, Internships and Stipends for the MA in Political Science Student

 UNMA Canvas Site

-Sakai: is a the M.A.
-Program Sakai page that includes program announcements, program guides, relevant career site database of National/NY/NJ and DC non-profits, organizations and programs, Directory of Human Rights Organization and Electronic Mailing Lists and other useful information for the Global Policy Major.
-Search these individualized websites for direct links to jobs.
-This is available to UNMA students ONLY.
+The UNMA Program Canvas Workstation is a the M.A.
+Program private online page that includes program announcements, program guides, relevant career site database of National/NY/NJ and DC non-profits, organizations and programs, Directory of Human Rights Organization and Electronic Mailing Lists, Career articles and resources and other useful information for the Global Policy Major.
+Search these individualized websites and resources for direct links to job openings and templates or articles needed to secure a job in the Global Policy industry.
+This workstation is available to UNMA students ONLY.

 Devex University Database

 Devex University Database is the "World's largest development job board specifically for global development" Click this button below for access to the DEVEX University Career Link.
 This is available for UNMA students only. * Tip- All UNMA students should create an ONLINE PROFILE.
 List achievements, languages, relevant jobs and descriptions and be sure to tailor your resume and cover letter for each job you are applying for

 The Rutgers Institute for Secure Communities (RISC) - & Intelligence Community Center for Academic Excellence (ICCAE)